GaragePixel/stdlib-for-mx2/RULES_TO_CONTRIB.md

     Never using "local" as a variable name
     Never using "field" as a variable name
     Never Using "static" as a variable name
     Never Using "extension" as a variable name
+    Never Using "namespace" as a variable name
-    Method definitions ended with "End"
+    Never Using "end" as a variable name, prefere "atend" Method definitions ended with "End"
     Function definitions ended with "End"
     Class definitions ended with "End"